tyc/successfulunittest/manuscript/lowlevelcode.md

 ## Accessing external memory

 External memory are memory devices that are outside of the microcontroller.
 They can either be used for storing of code or data, and are connected via a number of ways.
 Traditionally, they are memory mapped and access the content is just de-referencing a pointer to it, or maybe just let the linker handler the memory allocation.
+So this is just simply reading from a memory location, as well as writing to a memory location.

 If the memory devices are not accessed via a memory mapped bus and access to its content need software intervention, then the memory devices needs to be mocked.
 Some examples of access is via a SPI bus for relatively fast memory access, or via I2C for slower memory access.